“SUPERMAN RETURNS has some of the

 collaborator, composer

-along to also attempt
+along to attempt

 the nearly impossible

-- successfully return
+- successfully returning

 the Superman franchise

-to the big screen by
+to the big screen.

-keeping fans of the
+keeping fans of the Donner

 also making it